 Being a small town, Angola does not have a public transit system used by locals to get to and from work.

-The population of Angola has a very low overall level of education: only 6.61% of people over 25 hold a 4-year college degree or higher.
+The citizens of Angola have a very low rate of college education: just 6.61% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Angola in 2022 was $8,041, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $32,164 for a family of four.
 However, Angola contains both very wealthy and poor people as well.